oxygen-dioxide/OpenUtau-Wiki/character.yaml.md

 - If you edit the file when OpenUtau is open, go to singers dialog and click "..." -> "Refresh" to reload it.

 ### Sub-banks
-- The example is based on `闇音レンリ・連続音Ver1.5`.
-It is a multi-pitch, multi-flavor bank.
+- `闇音レンリ・連続音Ver1.5` is a multi-pitch, multi-flavor bank.
 - This voicebank has 3 flavors: Normal, `Whisper` and `Clear`
 - This voicebank has 4 pitches: `A3`, `D4`, `G4`, `C5`.
 - The 3 flavors and 4 pitches form 12 different subbanks in total, each has a different suffix.